-A general level of fitness is required for all the segments of the walk, although Parks Victoria have graded them clearly to help indicate which sections of the walk are more difficult.
+A general level of fitness is required for all the segments of the walk, although Parks Victoria has graded them clearly to help indicate which sections of the walk are more difficult.
 (Please refer to our self-guided walking pages).
-We would suggest doing some walking training before you come, if you have not enjoyed a long distance walk before or for a long period of time.
-Remember that the walk involves several days of walking every day, with no rest days in between, unless specified on your itinerary.
-(Please ask for a quote if you would like a rest day added to your itinerary).
+We would suggest doing some walking training before you come if you have not enjoyed a long-distance walk before or for a long period of time.
+Remember that the walk involves several days of walking, with substantial walking every day of the trip, with no rest days in between, unless specified on your itinerary.
+(Please ask if you would like a rest day added to your itinerary and we will happily arrange that for you).
+We also offer Great Ocean Walk transport if you get injured or need help.
 If you cannot walk for any reason once you arrive, we can transfer you to your accommodation when we move your luggage.
-However, we ask that you are flexible with times, and agree to be transferred when it is convenient with for driver, as he will have other previous booking commitments.
+However, we ask that you are flexible with times.

+Yes.
+We certainly do.
 After your personal walk briefing on arrival, you are transported to the start of your walk, or you walk out of Apollo Bay (depending on the itinerary you have chosen).
 You will either walk into your accommodation or will be transported to and from your accommodation each day as per your itinerary provided.
-All transfers are included as listed on your itinerary quote and Walk91 also return you to Apollo Bay the afternoon your walk concludes.
+All transfers are included as listed on your itinerary quote and Walk91 also returns you to Apollo Bay the afternoon your walk concludes.

 You leave your luggage with us and only carry a day pack.
 Your luggage is transported to your accommodation.
 On any day that you change accommodation, your luggage is moved ahead of you.
 On the final days walk you will be transported back to Apollo Bay and your luggage returned to you.